 The central section routeway is currently being used for Dynamic Testing to identify and fix any software bugs in the signalling and train systems.

-Crossrail expects to transition into intensive operational testing of the central section, known as Trial Running, in autumn 2020.
+Crossrail expects to transition into intensive operational testing of the central section, known as Trial Running.
 This will see multiple trains operating in the tunnels to simulate the Elizabeth line timetable.